Vivekpareek-14/Python_Assignment_magicpitch.ai/README.md

 #Instructions

 1. Clone Repository: Clone this repository to your local machine.
+You can do this by running the following command in your terminal or command prompt:
-   `git clone <repository_url>`
+   `git clone <repository_url`

 2. Install Dependencies: Ensure you have Python installed on your machine.
 Install the required dependencies using pip.
+Navigate to the project directory in your terminal or command prompt and run:
    `pip install -r requirements.txt`
-3. Run the Script: Execute the Python script "Assignment_magicpitch.ipynb" using Python.
+3. Run the Script: Open the Jupyter Notebook file "Assignment_magicpitch.ipynb" in your Jupyter Notebook environment.
+You can do this by navigating to the project directory in your terminal or command prompt and running:
-   `python3 Assignment_magicpitch.ipynb`
+   `jupyter notebook Assignment_magicpitch.ipynb`
+This will open the Jupyter Notebook in your default web browser.
+From there, you can execute the cells in the notebook to run the script.
-4. View Results: Once the script completes execution, you will find the scraped data saved in a CSV file named restaurant_data.csv in the same directory as the script.
+5. View Results: Once the script completes execution, you will find the scraped data saved in a CSV file named "results.csv" in the same directory as the notebook file.
+You can view this file using any text editor or spreadsheet software.

 #Script Details
 - Base URL: The script starts scraping from the base URL specified (https://www.yellowpages-uae.com/uae/restaurant).